jay/CSV/README.md

 ### What's an empty record?

 A record that has nothing before its terminator.
-A record that consists of just a comma `,` is *not* considered an empty record by this parser, it is parsed as two empty fields.
+A record that consists of just a field separator --eg a comma `,`-- is *not* considered an empty record by this parser, it is parsed as two empty fields.

 ### What are the advanced features of libcsv?